Fear of needles: Comorbidity and triggers

 Fear of needles, especially in its more severe forms, is often comorbid with other phobias and psychological ailments; for example, iatrophobia, or an irrational fear of doctors, is often seen in needle phobic patients.

 A needle phobic patient does not need to physically be in a doctor's office to experience panic attacks or anxiety brought on by needle phobia.
 There are many triggers in the outside world that can bring on an attack through association.
 Some of these are blood, injuries, the sight of the needle physically or on a screen, paper pins, syringes, examination rooms, white lab coats, dentists, nurses, the antiseptic smell associated with offices and hospitals, the sight of a person who physically resembles the patient's regular health care provider, or even reading about the fear.

 Treatment, mitigation, and alternatives

-The medical literature suggests a number of treatments that have been proven effective for specific cases of needle phobia, but provides very little guidance to predict which treatment may be effective for any specific case.
+Medical literature suggests a number of treatments that have been proven effective for specific cases of needle phobia, but provides very little guidance to predict which treatment may be effective for any specific case.
 The following are some of the treatments that have been shown to be effective in some specific cases.